dgc-network/coliving-protocol/monitoring/README.md

 ### Saving Dashboards

-Modifications to production dashboards are internally agreemented by Grafana in case a quick restoration is required:
+Modifications to production dashboards are internally digitalContented by Grafana in case a quick restoration is required:

 * Navigate to a dashboard
 * Open the Dashboard `Settings` (the cog on the top-right)